 Families, carers and friends

-All family, friends and carers are welcome and encouraged to contact the Mental Health and Wellbeing Team for advice and guidance delivered with cultural sensitivity.
+We understand a thriving community extends beyond the individual and our team also offer strategies and support to family, friends and carers.
+We welcome and encouraged you to contact the Mental Health and Wellbeing Team for advice and guidance delivered with cultural sensitivity.
 There are also great resources found at:

 - Head to Health

 A website that links Australians to phone and online mental health services –www.headtohealth.gov.au.